tigerchenlu98/Moonrise/_posts/2024-02-11-Numerical-Methods.markdown

   <div>
     <h1 id="trace">TRACE</h1>
     <p>
       is a code for <b>T</b>ime <b>R</b>eversible <b>A</b>strophysical <b>C</b>lose <b>E</b>ncounters.
-TRACE is a hybrid integrator, meaning it uses a <a href="https://ui.adsabs.harvard.edu/abs/1991AJ....102.1528W/abstract" style="color:black;">fast inflexible method</a> most of the time and switches to a highly accurate flexible method only when it has to.
+TRACE is a hybrid integrator, meaning it uses a <a href="https://ui.adsabs.harvard.edu/abs/1991AJ....102.1528W/abstract">fast inflexible method</a> most of the time and switches to a highly accurate flexible method only when it has to.
 The tricky thing about constructing hybrid integrators is deciding when to make this switch.
-The novelty of TRACE is that we switch in a manner that respects the time-reversibility of the natural world, following an astonishingly elegant algorithm developed by my collaborator (and co-author on this work) <a href="https://www.davidmhernandez.com/" style="color:black;">David Hernandez</a>.
+The novelty of TRACE is that we switch in a manner that respects the time-reversibility of the natural world, following an astonishingly elegant algorithm developed by my collaborator (and co-author on this work) <a href="https://www.davidmhernandez.com/">David Hernandez</a>.
 TRACE is mostly applied to highly chaotic systems with many close encounters between planets, and in these applications we've found it to be over 10x faster than previous state-of-the-art hybrid integrators with no penalty to accuracy.
     </p>
     <p><strong>Relevant Papers:</strong></p>
     <ul>